Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Congratulations on a job well done!

-The Department of Psychological Sciences is delighted to acknowledge Dr. Casanova's research being published in Nature.
+The Neuroscience Program and Department of Psychological Sciences is delighted to acknowledge Dr. Casanova's research being published in Nature.
 The article is titled "A mobile DNA sequence could explain tail loss in humans and apes".
 Read all about Dr. Casanova's newest research achievement here!

 Alexis Baptiste (NEUP ’23) presented a research poster of her thesis project which investigates associations between trauma, neurocognition, and ethnic identity.